 Students with disabilities (temporary or permanent) that substantially limit their ability to succeed in school may be eligible for accommodations under Section 504.
-For further information, please see your school administrator or counselor or contact the District’s 504 coordinator, Dr. Susan Craig, at 6446316.
+For further information, please see your school administrator or counselor or contact the District’s 504 coordinator, Tammy Rose, Interim Manager, at 6446316.

 - Your school office

 - The Office of the Superintendent (2020 Bonar St.)